 top of page

-Djerassi has served as a policy strategist, subject matter expert, and operational leader at the U.S. Department of State's Near Eastern Affairs Bureau (NEA), where he was Special Assistant and Chief of Staff to the Assistant Secretary; at the Carnegie Endowment for International Peace; Mos, a venture-backed civic-technology company; and on the policy staff and transition team of multiple presidential campaigns.
+Djerassi has served as a policy strategist, subject matter expert, and operational leader at the U.S. Department of State’s Near Eastern Affairs Bureau (NEA), where he was Special Assistant and Chief of Staff to the Assistant Secretary; at the Carnegie Endowment for International Peace; at Mos, a venture-backed civic-technology company where he was the first hire; and on the policy staff and transition teams of multiple presidential campaigns.

-He holds a J.D. from Yale Law School and a B.A., magna cum laude, from Princeton's School of Public and International Affairs.
-In 2006, Djerassi's research on the Arab-Israeli conflict received the Ullman Prize for best thesis on U.S. foreign policy.
+He holds a J.D. from Yale Law School and a B.A., magna cum laude, from Princeton’s School of Public and International Affairs, where his thesis on the Arab-Israeli conflict received the 2006 Ullman Prize.

 He serves on the Board of Trustees of the Djerassi Resident Artists Program, a 501(c)3 organization providing residencies to artists of all disciplines from around the world.
 The organization was established in memory of Djerassi's aunt, Pamela Djerassi.